 Surgeon Reviews, Ratings and Patient Testimonials

-For many patients, the decision to have plastic surgery is a critical one to be researched thoroughly before deciding if the procedure, surgical risks and costs are really worth it.
+For many patients the decision to have plastic surgery is a critical one.
+It is important to thoroughly research your options before deciding if the procedure, surgical risks and costs are really worth it for you.

-Before the internet, patients relied on the opinions of their GP, friends and family about surgeons and recommended surgical options.
+Before the internet, patients relied on the opinions of their General Practitioner, friends and family about surgeons and recommended surgical options.

-We encourage patients to seek the opinion of their local doctor, medical specialists, friends and family as they are the people that they already know and trust.
+We encourage patients to seek the opinion of their GP (General Practitioner), medical specialists as well as friends and family.

 Why We Can’t Show Patient Reviews On This Website

-AHPRA, the Australian Health Practitioners Regulation Agency does not allow posting of testimonials on a doctor’s website.
-This was a ban that was put in place to help counteract fake testimonials used by other doctors and clinics.
+AHPRA, the Australian Health Practitioners Regulation Agency does not allow the posting of testimonials on a doctor’s website.
+This ban was put in place to help counteract fake testimonials by other doctors and clinics.

-Our specialist surgeons feel extremely honoured and privileged when their patients thank them with cards, gifts, letters and positive online reviews, but due to government regulations, they are NOT permitted to share them on this website nor Facebook.
+Our specialist surgeons feel extremely honoured and privileged when their patients thank them with; cards, gifts, letters and positive online reviews.
+However, due to government regulations, they are NOT able to share them on this website or social media.

 A Warning About Online Reviews